Subgroup induction property for branch groups: The subgroup induction property

-as desired. \end{proof} Using the above lemma, we prove that, under some technical hypothesis, the subgroup induction property implies that all maximal subgroups are of finite index. \begin{proposition} Let $G\leq\Aut(T)$ be a finitely generated branch group with the subgroup induction property.
-If $\Phi_F(G)$ is not trivial, then every maximal subgroup of $G$ has finite index in $G$. \end{proposition} \begin{proof} First of all, by Proposition \ref{Prop:JustInfinite} $G$ is just infinite and hence the normal subgroup $\Phi_F(G)\neq\{1\}$ has finite index in $G$.
+as desired. \end{proof} Using the above lemma, we prove that when $\Phi_F(G)$ is non-trivial, the subgroup induction property for a branch group implies that all maximal subgroups are of finite index. \begin{proposition} Let $G\leq\Aut(T)$ be a finitely generated branch group with the weak subgroup induction property.
+If $\Phi_F(G)$ is non-trivial, then every maximal subgroup of $G$ has finite index in $G$. \end{proposition} \begin{proof} Suppose that $\Phi_F(G)$ is non-trivial.
+Then, it must be of finite index in $G$, since $G$ is just infinite by Proposition \ref{Prop:JustInfinite}.

 Suppose now for a contradiction that there exists a maximal subgroup $M$ that has infinite index in $G$.
-Such a group is dense for the profinite topology.
-By Lemma \ref{Lemma:FiniteRankDense}, $M$ contains a finitely generated proper dense subgroup $H<G$.
+Such a subgroup is dense for the profinite topology.
+By Lemma~\ref{Lemma:FiniteRankDense}, $M$ contains a finitely generated proper dense subgroup $H<G$.